How to Calculate The Price For Your Cleaning Products

 Examples of a successful cleaning products business:

-David Zamarin from Framingham, Massachusetts, USA started DetraPel about 8 years ago, a cleaning products business.
+David Zamarin (from Framingham, Massachusetts, USA) started DetraPel almost 9 years ago.

 Hey, I’m David Zamarin.
 I’m 21 years-old, a student at Babson College and founder of DetraPel.

-Krista Woods from Ashburn, Virginia, USA started GloveStix over 7 years ago, a cleaning products business.
+Krista Woods (from Ashburn, Virginia, USA) started GloveStix over 8 years ago.

 My name is Krista Woods and I am the Director of Stink Operations at GloveStix LLC.

-Michelle C. Smith from Michigan, USA started MamaSuds over 9 years ago, a cleaning products business.
+Michelle C. Smith (from Michigan, USA) started MamaSuds over 10 years ago.

 Hello!
 My name is Michelle Smith and I am the founder and CEO of MamaSuds.
 MamaSuds creates naturally-focused, synthetic-free products that are truly safe for label-reading people who focus on health + wellness.
 The MamaSuds product line includes eco-friendly household cleaners and non-toxic liquid soaps.
 All ingredients are natural, cruelty-free, free of dyes and synthetics, and handcrafted by mamas.
 Today MamaSuds has been sold to customers in all 50 states, over 9 countries, and has an average revenue of $18k a month.